-Method: Data collection took place via a questionnaire sent to programme leaders at Higher Education Institutions who deliver Health and Care Professions Council-validated operating department practice programmes.
-Overall, 30 higher education institutions were invited to participate, with 14 higher education institutions completing the questionnaire.
-The data were thematically analysed.
+Method: Data collection took place via a questionnaire sent to programme leaders at Higher Education Institutions who deliver Health and Care Professions Council (HCPC) validated Operating Department Practice programmes.
+30 higher education institutions (HEI) were invited to participate, with 14 HEI completing the questionnaire.
+The data was thematically analysed.

-Findings: It was identified that some aspects of research are embedded throughout operating department practice programmes, with a broad focus on research methodologies, methods and ethical considerations.
-The evidence supports the hypothesis that operating department practitioner students are undertaking primary and secondary research.
+Findings: It was identified that some aspects of research are embedded throughout Operating Department Practice programmes, with a broad focus on research methodologies, methods and ethical considerations.
+The evidence supports the hypothesis that ODP students are undertaking primary and secondary research.
 However, there is limited evidence of dissemination.
-This work has identified the perceived barriers and challenges to embedding research in undergraduate programmes and the limited use of enrichment activities.
+This work has identified the perceived barriers and challenges to embedding research in to undergraduate (UG) programmes and the limited use of enrichment activities.
 This has led the authors to identify some areas worthy of further exploration and recommendations for the future.